-Eligible cadets compete, on a nationwide basis, to attend Leadership Evaluation and Development (LEAD) during the summer months at an Air Force training site in the United States.
-Students usually compete for a LEAD enrollment allocation in the spring of their sophomore year and attend LEAD that summer.
-LEAD expenses are paid by the Air Force and successful completion of LEAD enables students to enroll in the Professional Officer Course.
+Field Training Eligible cadets compete, on a nationwide basis, to attend Field Training during the summer months at an Air Force training site in the United States.
+Students usually compete for a Field Training enrollment allocation in the spring of their sophomore year and attend Field Training that summer.
+Field Training will train and evaluate cadets in Air Force Institutional Competencies to prepare them for the Professional Officer Corps Successful completion of Field Training enables students to enroll in the Professional Officer Course.